DoingData/java_apps-1/README.md

 The table order_item stores the product information for an order.
 More specifically it stores order_id, product_it, quantity, and a unique id.

-### Code
+### 2.2.2 Code
-The implementation of this app uses the Data Access Object pattern to send and process SQL queries.
+The implementation of this app uses the Data Access Object (DAO) pattern to send SQL queries and process their results.
+The DAO pattern is used to separate low-level database access operations from high-level business operations.

-# Twitter CLI App
+# 3 Twitter CLI App
-## Introduction
+## 3.1 Introduction
 The Twitter CLI app uses the Twitter Rest API to post, delete or search for a Tweet on Twitter from the command line.

-## Usage
+## 3.2 Usage
 **Post a Tweet**
 ```
 USAGE: post "text" latitude:longitude